 Unfortunately, many people in the Woodstock area still lack access to a regular family doctor.
 While I understand that things may happen that cause you to miss an appointment last minute, I do request that you call the clinic at least 24 hours in advance of your appointment to cancel or rebook.
 Being late for your appointments makes it difficult to ensure other patients are seen on time; if you arrive more than half-way through your scheduled appointment, you may have to rebook.
 A $60 fee applies to missed appointments.
 Frequent missed appointments or late arrivals may result in your dismissal from my practice.

 Bring a valid health card to each clinic visit.
 If your health card is not valid there is a 40 dollar charge.
 This fee must be paid prior to your visit by debit, credit card or in cash.
 A receipt will be provided to you.
 Visit a Service Ontario location to renew your health card.
 If you renew your health card within a week, call the new health card number into the clinic.
 We will validate the number and issue you a full refund.

-My office hours are currently Monday to Friday from 9 AM to 5 PM.
-As part of my practice, I also work at the hospital which may affect my availability.
+My office hours are currently Monday, Tuesday, Thursday and Friday from 9-5, Wednesday 9-1.
 These hours are subject to change without notice.
 For extended vacations and other leaves of absence, I may have another physician cover for me.
 If you have a serious illness that cannot wait, you may see a physician at the emergency department.
-I will soon be joining a group of doctors who provide after hours care to patients on all week nights.
-Additional details will be updated on our website when available.

 Same Day Appointments